-This estimating method produced an artificial divide between genetic and environmental factors.
+This estimation method produced an artificial divide between genetic and environmental factors.
 Identical twins start out sharing 100% of their genes, but then their genes become expressed differently – often because of environmental factors – to produce unique individuals even before birth.

-Better methods of estimating “the relative contributions of genetic and environmental factors” are available with genetic sampling.
+Better methods of estimating “the relative contributions of genetic and environmental factors” are available with actual genetic sampling.
 One way is to measure the degree of DNA methylation of genes as did:

 - How epigenetic DNA methylation of the oxytocin receptor gene affects the perception of anger and fear